DustBuddies/Visualisation-Website/README.txt

         * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
         ""
     5. Now you can open the website, paste in the searchbar of your internet browser "http://127.0.0.1:5000/" and hit enter.
-    6. Once you are done go into the terminal and press ctrl+c to close the website.
+    6. Once you are done using the website go into the terminal and press ctrl+c to close it.

 ~~ Known Issues ~~